Wrinkling of an elastic sheet floating on a liquid sphere: Lower bound

-{\bf Step 1.} To be able to use Lemma~\ref{lem:Ws} and Lemma~\ref{lem:Ws2}, we need to show that for $r$ at least in $I_2$ the value $\bar u_r(r)/r$ lies well below $-2\para$ (i.e. the sheet should wrinkle there, and not only barely).
+\item \textbf{Verification of the wrinkling hypothesis for Lemma \ref{lem:Ws}.} To be able to use Lemma~\ref{lem:Ws}, we need to show that for $r$ at least in $I_2$ the value $\bar u_r(r)/r$ lies well below $-2\para$ (i.e., the sheet should wrinkle there, and not only marginally).

 More precisely, we claim that there exist $h_0,\de_0>0$ (where only $h_0$ depends on $\beta$ in the case $\beta\in\left(0,\frac23\right]$) such that, for any $0<h<h_0$ and for almost every $r\in I_2$,